[ < < previous | index | next >> ]

 The train left at 09:36, according to the timetable, but had a cryptic inscription regarding what platform it left from, which I interpreted from the German abbreviations to mean platform 1 on weekdays, excluding Saturdays, platform 2 on Saturdays, and platform 3 on Sundays and public holidays.
 Being a Thursday, I assumed we should wait on platform 1.
 The only scary factor was that platforms 2 and 3 lay across two lines of track, accessed by walking across the tracks down shallow ramps, and if another train pulled in to 1 we would be blocked from reaching 2 and 3, and there were two trains arriving just before ours left.
 As we waited, a small crowd built up and everyone waited on platform 1, which we took as a good sign.
 But then I saw a man and a woman check the timetable and he clearly said (in German) "Platform 3" and pointed over there, and then they walked out to the street.
 Then a train pulled in from the Munich direction to platform 3.
 A few people walked over there, but none got on.
 Then someone asked the guard something, and they all returned to platform 1, so we breathed a sigh of relief and stayed put.

 So informed, we proceeded to purchase provisions for lunch from a bakery in the station, getting an assortment of four bread rolls by the "point and say 'eins'" method, as well as an apfelschorle for Michelle to drink.
-Thus provisioned, we headed out to the bust stop, pausing to take a photo of a bright yellow fibreglass cow painted with coloured hearts that was grazing peacefully on the footpath.
+Thus provisioned, we headed out to the bus stop, pausing to take a photo of a bright yellow fibreglass cow painted with coloured hearts that was grazing peacefully on the footpath.

 Two girls and a guy were sitting amidst a group of backpacks by our bus stop, and from overheard conversation it was clear they were American.
 With 20 minutes or so until our bus, I asked them if they were going to Oberammergau - where I knew from our bus timetable that we had to change buses.
 They said they were going to the castles near Füssen actually, and I said that was where we were going too, but there was a bus change at Oberammergau.
 This seemed to be more than they knew, so it turned out my fishing for information that we were in the right place was actually providing news to them!

 The girls were from Tennessee and the guy was actually from Mexico.
 One said to me that they'd begun their trip in Köln, and they'd climbed the cathedral tower and she swore she'd seen enough spiral staircase to last a lifetime.
-They hadn't liked Munich much for some reason, and now they were here in Garmisch because one of the girls' dad had been to Germany 20 years ago and had told them, "You have to see the castles," and said they were "right near" Garmisch, at which point the other interjected and said, "You're dad didn't know what he was talking about!"
+They hadn't liked Munich much for some reason, and now they were here in Garmisch because one of the girls' dad had been to Germany 20 years ago and had told them, "You have to see the castles," and said they were "right near" Garmisch, at which point the other interjected and said, "Your dad didn't know what he was talking about!"

 Our bus arrived and we all piled on for the 40 minute ride to Oberammergau.
 We passed through some gorgeous countryside, with gentle rolling hills covered in meadowy grass and scattered flowers, dotted with wooden hay-sheds, giving way to steeper hills covered with trees, and behind them soaring peaks of rock striated with snow.
-The bus took us up a steep winding climb up the mountainside to a high valley which was apparently Ammergau, where the tons of both Oberammergau and Unterammergau were.
+The bus took us up a steep winding climb up the mountainside to a high valley which was apparently Ammergau, where the towns of both Oberammergau and Unterammergau were.
 We didn't absorb much of Oberammergau, except that there were a lot of large crucifixes attached to houses, erected on freestanding poles, and scenes of crucifixion and other biblical scenes painted on to the exteriors of houses and other buildings.
 As the site of the famous once-a-decade Passion Play, I suppose it was to be expected.

 On changing buses, I expected our next bus would go all the way to Füssen and we would have to pick the right stop out of five listed stops in Schwangau to get close to our hotel.
-So I asked in halting German of our bus driver if he knew which stop would be near Hotel Weinbauer. he replied in German - several times until I understood it - that he didn't actually go all the way to Schwangau, and that we had to change buses two more times to get there!
+So I asked in halting German of our bus driver if he knew which stop would be near Hotel Weinbauer.
+He replied in German - several times until I understood it - that he didn't actually go all the way to Schwangau, and that we had to change buses two more times to get there!
 I told the girls and guy travelling with us the news and they expressed surprise, but took it in stride.
 It seemed their entire trip had been run on a day-by-day basis and they were used to not really knowing what they were doing next.

 The second bus took us through more pastoral countryside and tiny villages to a stop by a bridge over a deep, forested gorge.
 There we transferred to another waiting bus to continue our journey.
 This one took us to a stop by a large fire station, where yet another bus took over for the final stage of our one-train-and-four-buses trip.
 Again I asked the new driver if he knew which stop in Schwangau would be near our hotel and he implied (I think) that there was only one stop in Schwangau, so that was the one we wanted.